nathanlesage/cv/CV.md

           - B.A.; Teaching Assistant; University of Bonn
   - title: Presentations
     items:
+      - label: 2024
+        text:
+          - "**Language Models from the Sweatshop?
+Helping Researchers Avoid Ethical and Legal Issues With Off-The-Shelf Software**"
+          - "Conference of the Nordic Sociological Association (NSA) 2024, Norrköping, Sweden (in session Pretrained models and sociology)"
+        - text:
+          - "**Policymaking in Times of Crisis: Discursive Dynamics in U.S. Congress, 1960-1990**"
+          - "Conference of the American Sociological Association (ASA) 2024, Montréal, Canada"
+        - text:
+          - "**Markets as actors: Congressional speech between regulation and market freedom**"
+          - "Conference of the International Network of Analytical Sociologists (INAS), Leipzig, Germany"
+        - text:
+          - "**Economic Policymaking in U.S. Congress** (Lightning Talk)"
+          - "Swedish Conference on Computational Social Science, Uppsala, Sweden"
       - label: 2023
         text:
           - "**Language Models from the Sweatshop?
 Towards Guidelines For CSS Researchers to Avoid Ethical and Legal Issues With Off-The-Shelf Software.**"